plakich/eca/README.md

 ## Advanced Use <a name="advanced-use"></a>

-There are quite a few options that eca uses to help you tweak and refine your animations to fit your use case.
+There are quite a few options that ECA uses to help you tweak and refine your animations to fit your use case.

 Many of the below options can either be set as a global option, on the HTML element of your page, or overridden on a per element basis.
 Others are simply global options or element options. **Note, none of these options are required.**

-**By default, eca assumes the following are true:**
+**By default, ECA assumes the following are true:**

-* the user is using animations, not transitions, for animations (i.e., eca sets the animation-delay property when the user specifies a staggered delay)
+* the user is using animations, not transitions, for animations (i.e., ECA sets the animation-delay property when the user specifies a staggered delay)
 * staggered delays should start at the number specified, not zero (e.g., data-eca-stagger="100" will set the first element's delay as 100ms, the next as 200, not 0 for the first and 100 for the second)
 * elements should animate when their top touches the viewport bottom (no offset by default)
 * animations should only play once (e.g., if the user scrolls back up above the element, the element's animation will not reset and then play again when it comes back into view).